 Can I Sign up for Health Insurance After Open Enrollment?

-This refers to a major life change, which makes you ineligible for purchasing a health insurance plan during the 2020 Open Enrollment Period.
 If you or your family has had any of the following qualifying life events occur, you could be eligible during the Special Enrollment Period (SEP) to sign up for coverage:

-- If you’ve gotten married
+- You have gotten married

-- If your insurance company cancels your plan.
+- Your insurance company cancels your plan.

-- No longer qualify for Medicaid
+- You no longer qualify for Medicaid

-- If you are a seasonal worker.
+- You are a seasonal worker.